-The fee arrangement agreed with LGIM is summarised in section 14 of this document.
+The fee arrangement agreed with LGIM is summarised in Point 12 of this document.
 These fees are based on assets under management and are not subject to any performance conditions.
 In addition, the Investment Manager pays commissions to third parties on trades they undertake in the management of the assets.
-The Trustee reviews the fees charged by the Investment Manager on a regular basis as part of its monitoring framework to ensure fees remain reasonable in the context of the Section's size and complexity.
+The Trustee reviews the fees charged by the

+Statement of Investment Principles - BT (Lynx) Section of the Pensions Master Plan Investment Manager on a regular basis as part of its monitoring framework to ensure fees remain reasonable in the context of the Section's size and complexity.

-The Trustee believes that along with the Investment Manager's stewardship policies, which are detailed in Point 11 of this document, the objectives of the funds are aligned with the medium- and long-term views of the Trustee.
+The Trustee believes that along with the Investment Manager's stewardship policies, which are detailed in Point 10 of this document, the objectives of the funds are aligned with the medium- and long-term views of the Trustee.

-If the Trustee believes that the Section's Investment Manager is no longer acting in accordance with the Trustee's policies regarding ESG and engagement with investee organisations, to assess and improve their medium to long-term financial and non-financial performance, the Trustee will take the following steps:
+If the Trustee believes that the Section's Investment Manager is no longer acting in accordance with the Trustee's policies regarding ESG and engagement with underlying organisations of the Manager invests in to assess and improve their medium to long-term financial and non-financial performance, the Trustee will take the following steps: